hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

 - Implement reactive expressions
 - Learn how to incorporate data into your Shiny app
 - Add functionality to download table data from Shiny app
-- Download plot created in Shiny app
+- Download plots created in Shiny app
+- Create action buttons for a Shiny app

 # Reactive Expressions